dastangoo/CodeSchool_Screencasts_Lets_Code_JavaScript/README.md

 How To: Tabs
  ==============

- To run the build, type `node build.js`
+ To run the build:
+ 1. Install Jake: `npm i -g jake`
+ 2. Run Jake: `jake`